Transportation in Dallas: Mass transportation

+The M-Line Trolley, a heritage streetcar, provides service between Cityplace/Uptown station in Uptown and St Paul station in Downtown.

 DART completed expansions to the Orange line in 2014, bringing the length of the light rail system to around 93 mi.
 Further ambitions include expanding the commuter rail network in the region to over 93 mi; expanding the DART light rail network to over 150 mi with a second route through downtown included; expanding the Dallas Streetcar to the Bishop Arts District and Convention Center Hotel; and expanding the elevated Las Colinas Area Personal Transit system to serve new entertainment venues in the area.

 The DART light rail system remained the only light rail system in Texas until Houston opened METRORail, its starter light rail system (one line running less than 10 miles), in 2004.
 Fort Worth's smaller public transit system connects with Dallas's via a commuter rail line, the Trinity Railway Express, connecting downtown Dallas's Union Station with downtown Fort Worth's T&P Station and several points in between.
 The light rail system has caused a dramatic increase in land values in downtown Dallas and has sparked a residential population boom in the area.
 Although the system is increasingly popular, large parts of the Metroplex remain outside the current service area of the system and remain dependent on the automobile.

 DART now uses Google Maps as its main provider of transit information.
 An independent company, Dadnab, offers a service that enables riders to retrieve similar information using text messaging from their mobile phones.
 DART provides transit route and schedule information to Google and this has spawned a new generation of trip planners such as TransitTrips.

-RideSearch.com is based out of Carrollton, Texas and serves the Dallas/Fort Worth area.
-They are similar to DART in that they are a rideshare program that helps match people up who are looking for a ride.
-Established on January 1, 2008, RideSearch.com has been successful in finding a carpool for many people in the metroplex.